 War Plan Red Was The Strategy For A War Against Britain

-The war plan the United States government and military invested the most interest in was War Plan Red - the official strategy guide for a battle against their former colonial masters in the United Kingdom.
-The British Empire might not have been what it was before World War I, but the Commonwealth still had a global reach that would play a role in any conflict.
+The war plan the United States government and military invested the most interest in was War Plan Red — the official strategy guide for a battle against their former colonial masters in the United Kingdom.
+The British Empire might not have been what it was before WWI, but the Commonwealth still had a global reach that would play a role in any conflict.

 The Plans Were Created At The Highest Levels Of Government

-War Plans Red and Crimson - and other stratagems, including Black for Germany, Orange for Japan, and Green for Mexico - weren't just something dreamed up by bellicose generals as a side project.
-All the color-coded war plans were created by the US Joint Planning Committee - the precursor to the Joint Chiefs of Staff - and they involved plenty of input from the Army and Navy at every step of the way.
+War Plans Red and Crimson — and other stratagems, including Black for Germany, Orange for Japan, and Green for Mexico — weren't just one-off, distant projects.
+All the color-coded war plans were created by the US Joint Planning Committee — the precursor to the Joint Chiefs of Staff — and they involved input from the Army and Navy at every step of the way.

 These decisions occurred at the highest levels of government, as the Secretary of War and the Secretary of Navy needed to approve the plans — which they did in May 1930.